Dr. Emily (Yueng-hsiang) Huang’s Safety Climate Lab

 Jin Lee, Ph.D. - Statistical Consultant

-Dr. Lee is an Assistant Professor of the Department of Psychological Sciences at the Kansas State University and a director of the Work Systems & Occupational Health Psychology lab.
+Dr. Lee is an Associate Professor of the Department of Psychological Sciences at the Kansas State University and a director of the Work Systems & Occupational Health Psychology lab.
 He got his Ph.D. and M.A. in Industrial/Organizational Psychology at the University of Connecticut and his M.A. in Clinical Psychology at the Yonsei University (Seoul, South Korea).
 Dr. Lee’s research focus is primarily on workplace safety, health, and well-being promotion.
 Specifically, he holds research interests in safety climate assessment and management in high-risk industries, and the application of advanced quantitative methodology in multidisciplinary research efforts.

 Theodore K. Courtney, MS, CSP